cmarkey/ncaa_pbp/readme.md

 ## To use

 -   Install all the required packages listed in "requirements.txt" (if you are using pip, you can do this by running `pip install -r requirements.txt`).
--   In "full_scrape.py" specify the start (start_date) and end dates (end_date) line you wish to scrape.
+-   In "full_scrape.py" specify the start (`start_date`) and end dates (`end_date`) line you wish to scrape.
--   Ensure that season_id is correct.
+-   Ensure that `season_id` is correct.
 This can be checked by going to https://stats.ncaa.org/contests/scoreboards, selecting women's ice hockey & the desired division, and then getting the season_id out of the URL (ie 17800 from https://stats.ncaa.org/contests/scoreboards?utf8=%E2%9C%93&season_division_id=17800&game_date=10%2F21%2F2021&conference_id=0&tournament_id=&commit=Submit)
--   Run "full_scrape.py"
+-   If you want to save the full list of event IDs for the specified dates, set `schedule_filename` to be equal to the filepath you want the .csv to be saved to.
--   For the full list of event IDs, run ncaa-schedule-finder.py to pull all the event IDs (unique schedule ID that appears in the middle of https://stats.ncaa.org/contests/2120211/box_score) for games played between specified dates.
-The event ID is the ID that appears in the schedule, the game ID is the ID used to fetch the play by play for a specific game
+    -   The event ID is the unique schedule ID that appears in https://stats.ncaa.org/contests/{event_id}/box_score.
+This event ID is distinct from the game ID used to fetch the play by play for a specific game.
+    -   For example, in https://stats.ncaa.org/contests/2120211/box_score, the event ID is 2120211.
+-   Run "full_scrape.py".

 ## Cases currently unaccounted for + to be fixed, in order of priority